SuperMat: Physically Consistent PBR Material Estimation at Interactive Rates: Experiments

-\textbf{Results of UV Refinement and Material Estimation for 3D Objects.} Fig.\ref{fig:5} illustrates the effectiveness of the UV refinement one-step model in inpainting missing areas and harmonizing viewpoint variances in SuperMat’s outputs.
+\textbf{Results of UV Refinement and Material Estimation for 3D Objects.} Fig.\ref{fig:5} illustrates the effectiveness of the UV refinement one-step model in inpainting missing areas in SuperMatMV’s outputs.
 Fig.\ref{fig:6} displays the results from our material estimation pipeline for 3D models.
 The first column shows the rendering of the input models with only RGB texture, where all surfaces exhibit uniform reflectance behavior.
 After applying our method, the decomposed materials enable physically-based rendering with surface-specific reflectance properties, as demonstrated in the second and third columns under different lighting conditions.

 \textbf{Ablation Studies.} In Tab.\ref{tab:1}, we present ablation studies on two core components of SuperMat: end-to-end (e2e) training and re-render loss.
 E2E with perceptual loss significantly enhances model performance and efficiency.
 In fact, within the e2e framework, we experiment with three types of loss functions, with perceptual loss achieving the best results.
 This suggests that direct supervision of the fully denoised predicted material maps, rather than latent noise, plays a critical role in enhancing the model's capability for this specific task.
 Detailed findings are available in the supplementary materials.
 The addition of re-render loss, facilitated by the e2e framework, further improves prediction quality, particularly under relighting conditions.
 Qualitative results of these ablations are shown in Fig. \ref{fig:8}.
 The ‘w/o e2e’ setting, where the model is trained without perceptual and re-render losses, limits its capacity to remove lighting effects effectively.
 In contrast, training ‘w/o re-render’ loss leads to minor inaccuracies in fine material details.
-Note that in the 'w/o e2e' setting, there are slight differences in the implementation of the UNet.
-Detailed explanations will be provided in the supplementary materials.

 For the decomposition pipeline for 3D objects, we conduct additional ablations on the UV refinement network.
 Due to limitations from only six orthogonal views, achieving complete texture coverage, accurate merging of overlapping regions, and consistent material transitions are challenging.
 As shown in Fig.\ref{fig:9}, omitting the UV refinement leads to incomplete textures, visible color-separation lines, and unnatural transitions between materials, underscoring the importance of this component.